This article originally appeared on VICE UK.

-Summer jobs are shit when you're young.
-Either you work at a provincial supermarket, getting paid £8 a month to stack endless Loyd Grossman jars and blow it all on a few Friday night tequila shots, or you wait tables at a Harvester, taking lukewarm plates of gravy 'n' food from kitchen to table and occasionally getting tipped with a shiny pound coin.
+Summer jobs suck when you're young.
+Either you work at a suburban supermarket, getting paid $10 an hour to stack endless cans of soup only to blow it all on a few Friday-night tequila shots, or you wait tables at a chain restaurant, taking lukewarm plates of gravy 'n' food from kitchen to table and occasionally getting tipped with a wrinkled bill.
+(Tipping in England never quite caught on.)
 Those are the only two options, both horrible.

 Not working is even worse, though.
-Months of unfettered freedom are spent marking time, watching Friends re-runs and playing Championship Manager, till you're obliged to go back to education.
+Months of unfettered freedom are spent marking time, watching Seinfeld reruns, and playing Call of Duty until you're obliged to go back to school.
 Such are the heady days of your youth.

-One summer several years ago, I thought, fuck that! and followed a chance advert for a job at Buckingham Palace.
-Not for anything important, like King: it was to be a Warden, one of the 300 dogsbodies employed from July to September, serving the slavering Queen Lizzie-loving punters when a small section of Buckingham Palace opens its doors each summer.
+One summer several years ago, I decided I wanted to break that cycle and applied for a job at Buckingham Palace.
+Not for anything important, like king—it was an opening for a warden, one of the 300 dogsbodies employed from July to September, serving the slavering Queen Lizzie–loving punters when a small section of Buckingham Palace opens its doors each summer.

-Here's what it was like working at the world's most renowned royal home, dealing with feckless tourists, driving golf buggies round the grounds and getting off our tits after (and sometimes at) work.
+Here's what it was like working at the world's most renowned royal home, dealing with feckless tourists, driving golf buggies around the grounds, and getting wasted after (and sometimes during) work.

 PASSING THE INTERVIEW

 Here's a tip: I didn't mention that I was a staunch republican.
-You don't go to an Amazon job interview and say Jeff Bezos is a dick who ought to pay taxes (historically a rather grey area for Her Royal Highness, too) or that Netflix dicks on Prime.
+You don't go to an Amazon job interview and say Jeff Bezos is a dick or that Netflix is better than Prime.
 You just say something along the lines of, "My corporate morals are good, and I really like packing things."
 Done.

 YOU DRESS LIKE A DOUCHE ALL SUMMER

 Any preconceptions of looking like a spunky, medallion-wearing Prince William are dispelled, rather swiftly, by the outfit fitting.
-The starchy navy uniform makes everyone walk around like they're breathing through their belly button – a bit like Shane Warne post-Liz Hurley makeover.
-You've got a name tag, too, so tourists can mispronounce your name when posing their inane, drivelling questions.
+The starchy navy uniform makes everyone walk around like they're breathing through their belly button—a bit like Shane Warne post–Liz Hurley makeover.
+You've got a name tag, too, so tourists can mispronounce your name when posing their inane, driveling questions.

 PARTYING LIKE A PRINCE